#68 G · Carolina Panthers

 The Panthers secured a solid starter at a fair market price, earning Lewis a C+ CVI that reflects reasonable value without being a steal.
 At $13.3M AAV, Carolina paid right around the going rate for an above-average guard who brings proven durability and steady play to their offensive line rebuild.
 Lewis enters his age-26 season with four years of starting experience and minimal injury concerns, giving the Panthers a reliable anchor during what should be his prime years.
 The $26.2M guaranteed over four years provides manageable downside protection while avoiding the top-tier money reserved for elite interior linemen, though it does lock them into a significant commitment if his play plateaus.
 This deal represents exactly the type of calculated investment rebuilding teams need to make — not flashy enough to move the needle dramatically, but competent enough to stabilize a unit that desperately needed reliable talent.

-Coverage volume around Damien Lewis produces a B sentiment grade in the current window.
-The narrative surrounding the 6-year veteran centers on a quietly competent interior lineman whose reputation has solidified through coaching staff endorsement and external validation—his offensive coordinator has publicly praised him as a foundational piece of the Panthers' rebuilding offensive unit, and recent coverage highlighting his placement among the league's better guards reinforces that standing.
-Yet this positive framing sits in stark contrast to his F performance grade, a disconnect that underscores how reputation and on-field results can diverge; Lewis is viewed as dependable and professional in the trenches despite measurable struggles.
-The injury concerns that surfaced in the preseason—appearing on the DNP list and drawing game-time-decision designation—inject uncertainty into an otherwise steady narrative and threaten to dominate storylines as the 2026 season approaches.
-The Panthers' broader organizational focus on draft priorities and roster construction (evidenced by recent signings across multiple positions in May) has kept Lewis somewhat under the radar, which actually tempers the ceiling of public perception despite the positive coverage he's received.
-The bottom line: Lewis enters the season as a respected veteran whose professional reputation provides a buffer against his statistical shortcomings, but durability questions and the team's competitive trajectory will determine whether that goodwill holds through September.
+Coverage volume around Damien Lewis produces a B+ sentiment grade in the current window.
+The narrative surrounding the 6-year veteran centers on a quietly competent interior lineman whose reputation has solidified through explicit coaching staff endorsement—recent coverage highlights his placement among the league's better guards, and coordinators have publicly praised him as a foundational piece of Carolina's rebuilding offensive unit, creating a clear through-line of professional respect in the trenches.
+Yet this positive framing sits in stark contrast to his F performance grade, a disconnect that underscores how reputation and on-field results can diverge; Lewis is viewed as dependable and professional despite measurable statistical struggles.
+The injury concerns surfaced in preseason—DNP designations and game-time-decision status—inject real uncertainty into an otherwise steady narrative, threatening to dominate storylines as the 2026 season approaches in 91 days.
+The Panthers' broader organizational focus on roster construction (evident in their recent cuts and signings across multiple positions in May and June) has kept Lewis somewhat under the radar, which actually tempers the ceiling of public perception despite the positive coverage he's received.
+Bottom line: Lewis enters the season as a respected veteran whose professional reputation provides a buffer against his statistical shortcomings, but durability questions and the team's competitive trajectory will determine whether that goodwill holds through September.

 No transactions found for this player.